 Transit planning is essential to how people move around our region today.
 It will be even more important in the future as the region continues to grow.
 While RTD is the region’s transit planning agency, DRCOG plays a key role in ensuring transit is available to persons of all ages, incomes and abilities.

-The 2040 MVRTP Coordinated Transit Plan (Appendix 6 of the MVRTP) provides a framework for the coordination of transit services in the DRCOG region.
-The 2040 Transit Element was adopted April 18, 2018, and governs the process for awarding funds for transportation for older adults and persons with disabilities, as well as specialized transit.
+The 2050 MVRTP Coordinated Transit Plan provides a framework for the coordination of transit services in the DRCOG region.
+The 2050 Transit Element was adopted spring 2021, and governs the process for awarding funds for transportation for older adults and persons with disabilities, as well as specialized transit.

-The 2040 MVRTP Coordinated Transit Plan addresses federal requirements, identifies strategies to address the transportation needs of our region’s older adults and individuals with disabilities, and emphasizes our region’s integrated approach to coordinating an array of fixed route and human service transit services.
+The 2050 MVRTP Coordinated Transit Plan addresses federal requirements, identifies strategies to address the transportation needs of our region’s older adults and individuals with disabilities, and emphasizes our region’s integrated approach to coordinating an array of fixed-route and human-service transit services.
 This plan serves as the federally-required Coordinated Public Transit Human Services Transportation Plan for the DRCOG region.

 Human Service Transportation Coordination